How Did Health Become a Political Issue?

 Then the consumption of services related to disability soared also, and now we are at highs in terms of the number of people listed as disabled: fully 34 million people are so listed.
 This could be a reflection of the use of resources, but it is also likely very real too.

-A movement I had long ago dismissed in America emphasized organic foods and at-home cooking while avoiding grocery-store dreck.
-This movement eschewed chemical fertilizers, franken-seeds, and insecticides, and insisted instead on regenerative agricultural practices.
+A movement I had long ago dismissed in America emphasized organic foods and at-home cooking while avoiding grocery store dreck.
+This movement eschewed chemical fertilizers, franken-seeds, and insecticides and insisted instead on regenerative agricultural practices.

 I had somehow associated this movement with crunchy liberals who rejected the glories of capitalism.
-I was completely wrong in my assessment and I’m startled to find that I’ve joined them in being far more careful about what I buy and what I eat.
+I was completely wrong in my assessment, and I’m startled to find that I’ve joined them in being far more careful about what I buy and what I eat.
 I now get what they are saying.
 I’ve joined them.

-My change of heart, like millions of others, came after the COVID period, when the scales fell from my eyes.
+My change of heart, like millions of others, came after the COVID-19 period, when the scales fell from my eyes.
 Looking into it, I discovered that we’ve had many decades of heavy government subsidies for the worst food, and so much in the way of corn, soy, and wheat are produced that we’ve invented new ways to use it.

 The most common new form is in the sweetener called high-fructose corn syrup, which research has shown to be extremely bad for health as compared with old-fashioned sugar.
-But sugar in the United States is twice as expensive in the U.S. relative to other countries precisely so that corn sugar can be more competitive.
+But sugar in the United States is twice as expensive relative to other countries precisely so that corn sugar can be more competitive.
 And today, it is hard to find any product in the local convenience store that does not contain corn sugar as the main sweetener.

 The book “Good Energy” by Dr. Casey and Calley Means has rocketed to the top of the best-seller list in every category and on every list.
 Their main message is that what passes for health advice and food advice in American culture and politics is precisely what is making us ever sicker.
 They are urging a complete turnaround toward organic heating, fresh food, normal exercise, and a turn against pharmaceuticals.
-There is a reason this book is such a huge seller.
+There is a reason that this book is such a huge seller.
 People are looking for a different path forward.

-It was perhaps just a matter of time before issues of health—not policies over health-care provision but actual human health—would enter into our politics.
-We look at pictures of people in cities or at the beach in the 1970s and compare them with today and the results are shocking.
+It was perhaps just a matter of time before issues of health—not policies over health care provision but actual human health—would enter into our politics.
+We look at pictures of people in cities or at the beach in the 1970s and compare them with today, and the results are shocking.
 We have changed as people and for the worse.

 As we examine our food and pharmaceutical systems, we find all kinds of subsidies, mandates, and regulations that favor corporate monopolies, and we are coming to realize that they have exercised inordinate influence over our bodies and lives.
-It is time to turn that around but part of the answer must include a change in policy so that good health rather than corporate profits becomes a priority.
+It is time to turn that around, but part of the answer must include a change in policy so that good health rather than corporate profits becomes a priority.
 RFK deserves every credit for convincing Trump of this issue, and it is satisfying to see both of them talking about this on the campaign trail.

 In the end, however, health should not be a partisan issue.
 Americans are among the least healthy people in the world despite spending more per capita than any nation on earth.
-Above all else, we need to take greater responsibility for our own health education and practices and we need systems of freedom that allow us to engage in the marketplace without being browbeaten and cajoled by monopolists in league with regulators.
+Above all else, we need to take greater responsibility for our own health education and practices, and we need systems of freedom that allow us to engage in the marketplace without being browbeaten and cajoled by monopolists in league with regulators.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.